harvesthill/reddit-wiki-archive/steroids/thecycle/injecting.md

 One issue which may eventually arise if the individual continues injecting AAS long enough is the issue of scar tissue build-up.
 Scar tissue is a dense, fibrous, connective tissue which forms over a wound or cut, either external or internal.
 In the case of injection, the scar tissue formed is internal.
 Scar tissue can impede contraction (make the muscle weaker), impair local muscle growth, decrease flexibility, and increase the possibility of re-injury.

 Some scar tissue formation is unavoidable, as every time an injection is administered, scar tissue is formed.
-The bottom line is that excess &amp; problematic scar tissue is not something you want to have to deal with at any point.
+The bottom line is that excess & problematic scar tissue is not something you want to have to deal with at any point.
 Fortunately, we can take steps to minimize the appearance of scar tissue through rotating injection sites.
 Scar tissue is much more likely to form to a greater degree if you repeatedly and frequently use the same injection site.
 For this reason, it is a good idea to start a “rotation”, in which injections sites are routinely transferred from one site to the next in a systematic fashion.
 Typically, the individual will select at least 3 body parts to include in this rotation, while also altering the sites within each bodypart, in order to decrease the number of times the same area is injected into per rotation.

 ## Injection Frequency